cloudtraveler/avxlabs-docs/docs/ace-hybrid/_sources/docs/lab8.md

 The logs above confirm that the ICMP protocol is permitted within the Smart Group bu2.

 ### 5.6.
-Inter-rule between bu1 and bu2
+Inter-rule between bu2 and bu1

-Create a new rule that allows ICMP between bu1 and bu2.
+Create a new rule that allows ICMP FROM bu2 TO bu1.

 Go to **CoPilot > Security > Distributed Firewalling > Rules** and click on the `"+ Rule"` button.